-At the same meeting of the Security Council, Mr. Lacoste, the representative of France, recalled that the resolution of 11 August 1949 had endorsed the conclusion of the Armistice Agreements and emphasized the Obligation to abstain from act of hostility.
+At the same meeting of the Security Council, Mr. Lacoste, the representative of France, recalled that the resolution of 11 August 1949 had endorsed the conclusion of the Armistice Agreements and emphasized the obligation to abstain from acts of hostility.